vladcantor/cv/README.md

 In 2019 I started being involved in meetings with possible clients to assess and understand their needs from a technical point of view.

-1. Resposibilities:
+1. Responsibilities:
     - Based on a few meetings:
-        - Try to Understand as well as possible the client needs and the industry the system activates in.
+        - Try to understand as well as possible the client's needs and the industry of the system.
-        - Provide Very High level estimates, where possible.
+        - Provide Very High-level estimates, where possible.
-        - Propose possible technologies that would support the new system.
+        - Propose possible technologies and techniques that address the pain points.
-    - Create a Document that is a summary of the above.
+    - Create a Document that summarises all of the above.
-    - Present it to the steakholders.
+    - Present it to the stakeholders.

 #### **Docketing System in Legal Industry**

-The goal of this project is to architect and prototype the transformation of a Desktop, Client-Server, On-Premise Docketing System into a Web, SAAS, Multitenant one.
+The goal of this project is to architect and prototype the transformation of a Desktop, Client-Server, On-Premise Docketing System into a Web, SAAS, and Multitenant one.
 This project started in January 2022.

-1. Resposibilitites
+1. Responsibilities
     - Propose different technologies and technics based on Client needs.
     - Investigate and Prototype the new system.